dakshitagrawal97/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.iitr.ac.in/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include artificial intelligence, more specifically deep learning in computer vision and reinforcement learning.
+bio: I am broadly interested in deep learning, with applications in computer vision and reinforcement learning, or at the intersection of computer vision and natural language processing.

 interests:
-- Artificial Intelligence
 - Deep Learning
 - Computer Vision
 - Reinforcement Learning
+- Natural Language Processing

 education:
   courses: